TULiberalArts/Spanish/pages/next-stops.md

 Spanish degree graduates and Portuguese course graduates have a range of career options —just look at where some of our [notable alumni](#notable-alumni) have landed.
 So, what are you waiting for?
 [Make your declaration](#make-your-declaration), [visit us](#visit-us), take a look at your [transfer](#thinking-of-transferring) options and [apply](#apply) ahead of our upcoming [deadlines](#deadlines).

 ## Careers
-Students graduating with a major in Spanish enter careers in diverse fields.
-Recent alumni have found employment in local and federal government positions, social work, healthcare, education, human resources, insurance, tourism and hospitality, journalism and NGOs.
+Spanish major graduates from the College of Liberal Arts enter careers in diverse fields.
+Recent alumni have found employment in local and federal government positions, social work, healthcare, education, human resources, insurance, tourism and hospitality, journalism, and NGOs.
 In addition, majors have begun post-secondary studies in medical schools, law schools, physical therapy, anthropology, sociology, Spanish, linguistics and education.

-Our alumni have gone on to successful and meaningful careers in the following areas (among many others):
+Some of the industries our alumni have enjoyed successful and meaningful careers in are:
 - Local and federal government positions
 - Social work
 - Healthcare